-Offence Previous Thresholds New Threshold "Bribe-giving" case "Bribe-giving" cases Offering of a bribe to a state functionary RMB 10,000 RMB 30,000, or RMB 10,000 if it also has an aggregate factor specified in Art.
-7 of the 2016 Judicial Interpretation Offering of a bribe to a non-state functionary RMB 100,000 where the person offering the bribe is an individual, and RMB 200,000 where the person offering the bribe is an entity RMB 60,000 where the person offering the bribe is an individual, or RMB 20,000 if it also has an aggregate factor specified in Art.
-7 of the 2016 Judicial Interpretation Offering of a bribe to an entity If an individual offers bribes to an entity, the threshold is RMB 100,000, or less than RMB 100,000 when it also has an aggregate factor specified in the SPP 2000 Opinions on Prosecution Thresholds of Bribe-giving Offences ("the SPP 2000 Prosecution Standards") If an entity offers bribes to an entity, the threshold is RMB 200,000, or RMB 100,000 when it also has an aggregate factor specified in the SPP 2000 Prosecution Standards N/A Offering of a bribe by an entity RMB 200,000, or RMB 100,000 when it also has an aggregate factor specified in the SPP 2000 Prosecution Standards RMB 200,000 if the offer is made to an individual who can wield influence over others Offering of a bribe to a foreign official or an officer of a public international organisation N/A RMB 60,000 where the person offering the bribe is an individual, or RMB 20,000 if it also has an aggregate factor specified in Art.
+Offence Previous Thresholds New Threshold "Bribe-giving" ca "Bribe-giving" cases Offering of a bribe to a state functionary RMB 10,000 RMB 30,000, or RMB 10,000 if it also has an aggregate factor specified in Art.
+7 of the 2016 Judicial Interpretation Offering of a bribe to a non- state functionary RMB 100,000 where the person offering the bribe is an individual, and RMB 200,000 where the person offering the bribe is an entity RMB 60,000 where the person offering the bribe is an individual, or RMB 20,000 if it also has an aggregate factor specified in Art.
+7 of the 2016 Judicial Interpretation Offering of a bribe to an entity If an individual offers bribes to an entity, the threshold is RMB 100,000, or less than RMB 100,000 when it also has an aggregate factor specified in the SPP 2000 Opinions on Prosecution Thresholds of Bribe-giving Offences (the "SPP 2000 Prosecution Standards").
+If an entity offers bribes to an entity, the threshold is RMB 200,000, or RMB 100,000 when it also has an aggregate factor specified in the SPP 2000 Prosecution Standards N/A Offering of a bribe by an entity RMB 200,000, or RMB 100,000 when it also has an aggregate factor specified in the SPP 2000 Prosecution Standards RMB 200,000 if the offer is made to an individual who can wield influence over others Offering of a bribe to a foreign official or an officer of a public international organisation N/A RMB 60,000 where the person offering the bribe is an individual, or RMB 20,000 if it also has an aggregate factor specified in Art.
 7 of the 2016 Judicial Interpretation Offering of a bribe to a close relative of, or any person close to, a current or former state functionary N/A RMB 30,000, or RMB 10,000 if it also has an aggregate factor specified in Art.
-7 of the 2016 Judicial Interpretation Introduction to a state functionary of the opportunity to receive a bribe RMB 20,000 where the introducer is an individual or RMB 200,000 where the introducer is an entity N/A "Bribe-accepting" cases Acceptance of a bribe by a state functionary RMB 5,000 RMB 30,000, or RMB 10,000, if it also has an aggregate factor specified in Art.
-1 of the 2016 Judicial Interpretation
+7 of the 2016 Judicial Interpretation Introduction to a state functionary of the opportunity to receive a bribe RMB 20,000 where the introducer is an individual or RMB 200,000 where the introducer is an entity N/A Acceptance of a bribe by a state functionary pribe by a state RMB 5,000